-- Students who (a) were not enrolled in college curriculum courses for 36 consecutive months (three years) or longer, and (b) have been re-admitted to the college, seeking acceptance in a selective admissions program and completed at least 12 credit hours of coursework at the 100-level or above with a minimum quality point average of 2.0. - Students meeting the criteria above should visit the Student Services Office or a success team member to review the Academic Forgiveness guidelines/steps with an admissions counselor or success team member and will be assisted with making an appointment with an academic dean to discuss and seek signature for academic forgiveness.
-Distance students may contact the Admissions Office via telephone and may also contact the Distance Education success team member for assistance with the process.
+- 1) Students who (a) were not enrolled in College curriculum courses for 36 consecutive months (three years) or longer, and (b) have been re-admitted to the College, seeking acceptance in a selective admissions program and completed at least 12 credit hours of coursework at the 100-level or above with a minimum quality point average of 2.0. - 2) Students meeting the criteria for 1a and 1b should visit the Student Services Office or a success coach to review the Academic Forgiveness guidelines/steps with an admissions counselor or success coach and will be assisted with making an appointment with an academic dean to discuss and seek signature for academic forgiveness.
+Distance students may contact the Admissions Office via telephone.